The birth of your child will be one of the most exciting, life-changing days of your life. But it will also be messy. Very messy.

 The Bottom Line

-Always Radiant pads are the hands-down winner for me.
+Always Radiant pads are the hands-down our pick for the best postpartum pads.
 These are seriously great pads whether you’ve had stitches during your delivery or not.

 There aren’t many pads out there that are so comfortable you forget you’re wearing them — but this is one that makes that list for me.
 And when you’re wearing pads for potentially four or five weeks, you’ll need something like this in your corner.